 Like all skin, facial skin performs an important role as a barrier against the external environment.
 But, unlike the skin on the majority of our body, it is almost always in direct contact with the elements such as the sun and UV rays.
 Facial skin is particularly thin and sensitive and so is susceptible to ageing.
 Read more in general skin ageing.

 The skin around the eyes is even thinner and delicate and needs appropriate care.
 The epidermis (the external layers of skin) is normally about 0.1mm thick; around the eyes it ranges from 0-0.5mm thick.

-Facial skin, and its condition, differs from person to person but there are 4 main skin types – normal, dry, oily and combination.
+Facial skin, and its condition, differs from person to person but there are 4 main skin types – unproblematic (often referred to as normal), dry, oily and combination.
 Learn more about skin types and conditions and take our skin test to help determine your own skin type.

 The skin on our heads, known as our scalp, is rich in blood vessels and contains more hair follicles and more sebaceous glands than any other part of our bodies.

 Sebaceous glands are always connected to hair follicles.
 They produce a lipid- rich secretion known as sebum to the surface of the skin which, along with other epidermal lipids, forms the hydrolipid film that protects the surface of the skin and promotes healthy hair production.
 Read more in skin structure.

 Healthy hair is an indicator of our overall health and, like facial skin, is closely linked to how we feel about ourselves – hence the concept of ‘good hair day’ and ‘bad hair day’.
 The hair that we see on our heads is the shaft; below the surface of our skin are the hair roots which are encased by hair follicles.
 These follicles, made up of connective tissue in the dermal layer of the skin, nourish the hair and help it to grow.